kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/components.md

     *   If the function accepts or returns large amounts of data or complex data types, you must annotate that argument as an _artifact_.
 Note that in the function you defined, you can only access artifacts via its `.url`, `.path`, or `.metadata` attribute.
 Accessing any other attribute or the artifact variable by itself is not allowed.

-Below is an example that authors a pipelines from two custom container components.
+Below is an example that authors a pipeline from two custom container components.
 Just as using with a Python component, you can access the outputs of a `container_component` for downstream tasks as demonstrated in the pipeline:
 ```python
 from kfp.dsl import (
   container_component,